arav06/aws-fundies/aws-management-concepts.md

 To handle this growth, we will use AWS organizations which will let us centrally manage all the accounts.
 You can create and apply policies and it will apply it across the entire infrastructure.
 It gives central security and we can audit all the organizations from one place

-We can create and policy such as the IT Team cannot use the billing environment, then the policy would flow down to all the organizations
+We can create a policy such as the IT Team cannot use the billing environment, then the policy would flow down to all the organizations

 Thus, from once organization, we can manage all the other organizations